-Mold and mildew embedded in your carpets can give them a musty odor, and breathing these odors can have harmful effects on your health.
+Mold and mildew embedded in your carpets can give them a musty odor, and breathing these odors in can have harmful effects on your health.
 Mold and mildew are often the primary reasons behind allergic symptoms such as runny noses, sneezes, nasal congestion, headache, fatigue and watery eyes that plague some families.

 Infants and children, the elderly, people with low immune system, and those with existing respiratory conditions are often even more susceptible to the harmful effects of these allergens.

 It is important to make sure the home is kept free from molds and mildew that may cause serious harm to our family’s health.
 Molds are generally airborne and can easily spread to other areas of the house through the air.
 Prolonged exposure to molds and mildew will be hazardous to anyone’s health.

 If you notice a musty odor in your home look around to determine the source of where the smell is coming from.
 It is most often coming from either the air conditioning ducts, the bathrooms or the carpets.
 Be sure to identify the source so that once you eliminate the allergens, they don’t return.

 Mold and mildew thrive in humid and damp places and carpets can be one of their favorite breeding grounds.
 Damp conditions combined with soil can serve as food that helps the microbes to multiply.

 A do it yourself home remedy sometimes works as long as the problem is minor.
 To remove the mold and mildew, first use a vacuum cleaner to remove as much of the mold and mildew as possible.
 Purchase a fungicide, that also specifies that it kills mold and mildew, from the hardware store and mix a solution of the fungicide, a mild detergent, salt, lemon juice, hydrogen peroxide at a ratio of 1 part hydrogen peroxide and 5 parts hot water.